obriante/sun-harvester/README.md

 * The amount of diffuse radiation is a percentage of current direct radiation;

-* For each sun energy harvester into the network the harvestable energy is function of the same Insolation value.
-This assumption implies that all the devices in a simulation are located at the same latitude;

-* A Daily Averaged Solar Radiation data, related to a specific geographic place, is used as an input to the simulation.
-From that input the amount of Instantaneously insolation on the photo-voltaic panel of each node in the simulation is computed depending on the specific size, orientation and tilting.

 ## Implementation Details

-The solar energy harvesting system (S-EHS) model consists of a Sun Source and a set of Sun Energy Harvesters;
-every Sun Energy Harvester is an implementation of the Energy Harvester contained into the energy framework of ns-3.
+The solar energy harvesting system (S-EHS) model consists of a Sun Source and a set of Sun Energy Harvesters; every Solar Energy Harvester is an implementation of the Energy Harvester contained into the energy framework of ns-3.
 Energy Harvester implements all the basic mechanisms to recharge one or more Energy Source objects.
 Every element structure is interconnected by a set of interfaces.
 The Energy Source Model models the source that powers each node (e.g., rechargeable batteries or super-capacitors).
-The implementation of such a model consist in two main classes: "Sun" and "SunEnergyHarvester".
+The implementation of such a model consist in two main classes: "Sun" and "SolarEnergyHarvester".

 ### Sun Class

-The Sun Class implements a set of functions to estimate the sun position and the relative insolation.
+The Sun Class implements a set of functions to estimate the sun position and the relative incident insolation.
-The solar harvestable energy depends on a few input parameters:

-* Geographic location, designated by latitude and longitude;

-* Date: year, month and day;

-* Time: hours, minutes and seconds;

-* Average Daily Perpendicular Insolation;

 Implemented methods are:

-* GetAzimuthAngle: This method returns the values of the sun Azimuth Angle;

-* GetZenithAngle: This method returns the values of the sun Zenith Angle;

-* GetElevationAngle: This method returns the values of the sun Elevation Angle;
+* GetAirMass: This method returns the Air Mass factor for the selected location;

-* GetPerpendicularInsolation: This method returns the solar irradiation incident on a surface perpendicular to the sun;
+* GetIncidentInsolation: This method returns the instantaneous solar radiation incident on a surface perpendicular to the sun;

-* CalculateLightHours: This private method is called by CalculateSunSource to compute: the sunset time, the sunrise time and the daily hours of light;

-* CalculateSunSource: a private method used to determine all the sun position parameters at ones.
-This function implements the Solar position algorithm (PSA).
+* PSA: This function implements the Solar position algorithm (PSA).

-### Sun Energy Harvester Class
+### Solar Energy Harvester Class

 The SunEnergyHarvester class represents the kernel of the model that estimates, with high accuracy, the instantaneously power archived by an arbitrary tilted photo-voltaic panel oriented towards the incident insolation.

 The input parameters are:

+* Date: year, month and day, hours, minutes and seconds;  (24 hours format: YYYY-MM-DD hh:mm:ss; Default: 2005-06-21 09:00:00)

-* the DC-DC converter efficiency;
+* the DC-DC converter efficiency [%];

-* the solar cell efficiency;
+* the solar cell efficiency [%];

-* the panel azimuth angle;
+* the panel azimuth angle [degree];

-* the panel tilt angle;
+* the panel tilt angle [degree];

-* the panel dimensions;
+* the panel dimension [m^2];

-* the diffuse energy percentage;
+* the diffuse energy percentage [%];

 Implemented methods are:

-* DoGetPower: to connect our Sun Energy Harvester with one or more than one Energy Source.
+* DoGetPower: to connect our Solar Energy Harvester with one or more than one Energy Source.
 It also returns the currently power provided by the Energy Harvester.

 * UpdateHarvestedPower: called every refresh time interval.